bevyengine/bevy-website/content/learn/book/introduction/features/_index.md

     * Automatically generates pipelines for shaders using SPIR-V reflection
     * Easily and efficiently bind ECS component data to shader uniforms
     * Use component data to define macros in shaders and automatically recompile them if the shader has changed
+* Batching system
+    * Reduces data binding on the GPU by batching draw calls that use the same data
+    * Batch any set of datatypes.
+Batches are not hard-coded.

 ## Expressive UI System

 * Compose complex UIs using a familiar "box model"

+## Events

+* Cleanly integrates with ECS systems
+* Efficient: rarely (if ever) allocates new memory.
+Event readers are very cheap and never allocate on the heap.
+* No distinction between custom events and engine events.
+Everything uses the same system!

 ## Fast Iterative Compile Times